codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-google-play.md

 Once you make all the preparations as described [above](../publishing/publishing-to-google-play/#requirements) and configure publishing to Google Play, Codemagic will automatically distribute the app to Google Play every time you build the workflow.

 {{<notebox>}}
 The very first version of the app must be added to Google Play manually.
-You can download the **app_release.apk** from the build artifacts.
+You can download the **app_release.aab** from the build artifacts.
 In addition, each uploaded binary must have a different version; see how to automatically [increment build version](../building/build-versioning/ 'Build versioning') on Codemagic.
 {{</notebox>}}

 1. Navigate to the Distribution section in app settings.